Christianity steps into power vacuum

 From religion to political power

 The conversion of Roman Emperor Constantine was the turning point point for Christianity.
 This gave the new religion the backing needed to become a world religion.
-Under the Edict of Milan issued by the Emperor in 313, the Christians received their freedom of worship and Cthist brought doctrinal unity to the faith .
+Under the Edict of Milan issued by the Emperor in 313, the Christians received their freedom of worship and this brought doctrinal unity to the faith .

-When it became the Roman state religion under emperor Theodosius I between 379 and 395 it also enforced that unity with the power of the empire.
-With the support of the Emperor behind them the Church could now proclaim its authority over the various flavours of Christianity and as such established as what became known as ‘orthodox Christianity’ and basically anything else became heresy and with the military power behind them these heretics could now be prosecuted.
+With the financial and military support of the Emperor behind them the Church could now proclaim its authority over the various flavours of Christianity and as such established as what became known as ‘orthodox Christianity’ and basically anything else became heresy and with the military power behind them these heretics could now be prosecuted.

 For the first time Christian thinkers could rise to prominence and these ‘Church Father’ became instrumental in the formation of the Catholic faith and religion.
 Apart from the early church meetings, this extra level of intellect was added to provide the foundation for this new religion.
 Their influence persists until today.
 They built on the works of the Greek philosophers who among other things promoted the idea that memory was a key tool to obtain knowledge.
 This is sometimes also called a memoria-culture built on remembering, commemorating, memorising, considering and forgetting.
 This was used in the teachings of the Church as key tools to shape people and society.
 The Church also considered that the minds of simple people should not be overfed with knowledge and only provided sparsely.
 Even at the beginning of the 20th century in Oss local folklore had it that there was an arrangement between the Dean of the catholic community of the town and the local catholic industrial margarine magnate .
 “If you keep them stupid, we keep them poor’.